pietraferreira/quartz/content/notes/riscv-toolchain.md

 $ riscv64-unknown-elf-gcc -O2 hello.c -mabi=lp64d -march=rv64ifd
 ```

 The `-march` flag is used to specify the target sub-architecture for which the assembly will be generated.
 The `-mabi` flag is used to specify data models.
-For more details on data models, refer to [this](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_models) section of 64-bit computing in Wikipedia.
+For more details on data models, refer to [[https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_models]] section of 64-bit computing in Wikipedia.

-With the [llvm toolchain](notes/llvm.md), the binary can be built similarly.
-Assuming [sysroot](notes/sysroot.md) is in the `riscv64-unknown-elf` directory:
+With the [[notes/general/llvm|llvm toolchain]], the binary can be built similarly.
+Assuming [[notes/general/sysroot]] is in the `riscv64-unknown-elf` directory:

 ```bash
 $ clang test.c -c --sysroot riscv64-unknown-elf -target